-If you did not give consent when you originally signed your Working agreement document you can update it.
+If you did not give consent when you originally signed your Working agreement document then you can either:

 email firstname.lastname@example.org requesting it is updated, or

 Additional information for school staff

-If school staff need more information they can come to Student Counselling and speak to the duty manager.
-The duty manager will either speak to them immediately, or call back in an agreed timescale.
+If, after receiving an extenuating circumstances application form, school staff need more information, they can contact the SCS on 0117 394 0123 and ask to speak to the duty manager.
+The duty manager will either speak to them immediately or call them back as soon as possible.

 The Students’ Union Just Ask service also provides support and advice for students going through the extenuating circumstances process.